-Cash can be in your account in 24 hours – increasing your cash flow almost immediately because you are not waiting for a customer to pay.
+- You’ll have your cash quickly because you’re not waiting for a customer to pay.

 Disadvantages of invoice factoring

-Once you sell your invoices to a factoring company, legally, that asset belongs to them and they’re at liberty to chase your clients.
-If a client doesn’t like the way the factor deals with them, you could risk losing their goodwill.
+- Once you sell your invoices, that asset belongs to the factoring company, and they’re at liberty to chase your clients.
+If a client doesn’t like how the factor deals with them, you could risk losing their goodwill.

-If you want to terminate the agreement, and haven’t reached the minimum annual fee, you’ll have to pay the difference.
-"Make sure you understand the power in these contracts and what the factor is allowed to do,” suggests Duong.
+- If you want to terminate the agreement but haven’t reached the minimum annual fee, you’ll pay the difference.

 - The maximum payment period on purchases is 54 calendar days on Gold & Platinum Business Charge Cards and 42 calendar days on the Basic Business Charge Card; it is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.